chen-assert/cccbd_web/Document/draft.md

 ## 4.3 Mobile-end(金)

+### 4.3.1

+###4.3.2

 # 5. Conclusion

-above are all of the porject informations that CCCBD company apply for Hibernia-sino Company.
-According to our group condition, we seperate into three group.
+Above are all of the porject information that CCCBD company apply for Hibernia-sino Company.
+According to our group condition, we seperate into three groups.
 All of us were done ourself job well and on time.